zlsa/wasp-book/src/prologue.md

-The spaceship blinked into existence sixteen thousand kilometers above the blue-gray surface of the planet.
-At first, it sat there silently;
-then, after a few minutes, the four mammoth engines slowly resumed their quiet hum, and the plasma thrusters at the nose and the tail thrust in short bursts to reorient the heavy ship.
-The jump it had just performed was much further than usual, and as a result, it took the ship's full energy reserves to complete the jump.
+The spaceship blinked into existence about sixteen thousand kilometers above the blue-gray surface of the planet.
+At first, it sat there silently; then, after a few minutes, the four massive powerplants slowly resumed their quiet hum, and the plasma thrusters at the nose and the tail thrust in short bursts to reorient the heavy ship.
+The jump it had just performed was much further than usual, and as a result, it took the ship's full energy reserves to complete the jump, leaving very little power remaining in the capacitors afterwards.

 The exterior, formerly smooth and white, was pockmarked with many gashes and gaping holes, and some of the plasma thrusters could only